vinicius-shk/project-solar-system/README.md

 # Solar System Space Missions

 This project is a web application that provides information about our space missions to the solar system.
-The application is built with JavaScript and React, styled with vanilla CSS.
+The application is built with JavaScript and React, and styled with vanilla CSS.

 You can check a deployed version of this project [here](https://vinicius-shk-project-solar-system.vercel.app/)